Special Collections Copyright and Literary Rights Checklist

 Digitization permissions should be explicit and operational

-Most repositories need to preserve, migrate, and sometimes provide access copies before a collection is processed fully.
-Donors should decide which preservation and access actions are allowed immediately so staff are not left relying on assumptions or scattered email approvals.
+Most repositories need to preserve, migrate, and sometimes provide access copies before a collection is fully processed.
+Decide which preservation and access actions are allowed immediately so staff are not left relying on assumptions or scattered email approvals.

 State whether the institution may make preservation scans, migration copies, reference PDFs, derivative audio or video files, checksum copies, and other back-up versions needed for stewardship.